Flanders-Make-vzw/GitHubActionCookbook/README.md

 # DevContainers

-Dockers can also be used to setup a development environment, so that we can ensure that it's easy to setup a new development environment, but also to ensure that everyone is using the same libraries.
+Dockers can also be used to setup a development environment, so that we can ensure that it's easy to setup a new development environment, but also to ensure that everyone is using the same environment and libraries.
 You can find more about DevContainers in [https://github.com/Flanders-Make-vzw/DevContainerCookbook](https://github.com/Flanders-Make-vzw/DevContainerCookbook).